SdAm1n/Ascii_Art/README.md

 # Ascii_Art
 Ascii Art using OpenCV with C++.
-Manipulating pixels of an image by turning a pixel into ascii a character.
+This program manupulates pixels of an image by turning a pixel into ascii a character.

 * Requirement: OpenCV needs to be installed in your PC.

 ### How to run on Linux
 * Using the makefile